GuanJinNL/guanjinnl.github.io/_pages/about.md

 <p>📌 June 1, 2023: I presented our paper <a href="https://guanjinnl.github.io/files/RO_Rank_Dependent.pdf">Robust Optimization of Rank-Dependent Models
 with Uncertain Probabilities</a> for the SIAM Conference on Optimization (OP23) in Seattle.</p>

-<p>📌 April 16, 2023: I visited Professor Aharon Ben-Tal at Technion in Haifa, Israel.</p>
+<p>📌 April, 2023: I visited Professor Aharon Ben-Tal at Technion in Haifa, Israel.</p>